RidaBoutskaouin/AirBnB_clone/README.md

 ****
   -  By: GUILLAUME
   -  Weight: 5
-  -  Project to be done in teams of 2 people (your team: OUALID ELHADIM , Asmaa Hadar)
+  -  Project to be done in teams of 2 people (your team: Mohamed Lkoustim , Rida Boutskaouin)
 ****
 ## General
 - How to create a Python package